-

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-If you're detained or arrested, Qatar authorities may not notify the Australian Government.
-Ask police or prison officials to tell the Australian Embassy in Doha.
+If you're detained or arrested, ask police or prison officials to inform the Australian Embassy in Doha.

 To meet Qatari requirements, your Australian documents may need extra legal approval before you can use them overseas.
 Check the rules with the nearest embassy or consulate of Qatar.